JetBrains-Research/paddle/README.md

 ## YAML Configuration

 Build configuration of the Paddle project is specified in the `paddle.yaml` file.
-This file is semantically split into **sections** (provided by **extensions**), where some of them are standard and built-in, and some of them are added by the external or bundled plugins.
+This file is semantically split into **sections**, where some of them are built-in, and some of them are added by the external or bundled plugins.

 If you are using the PyCharm plugin, it will help you with the schema of the `paddle.yaml` automatically.
 Use the `Ctrl + Shift + Space` shortcut (by default) to look through the completion